-- iii.
-Establishment of Long-Term Goals (ESEA section 1111(c)(4)(A)): - a.
+iii.
+Establishment of Long-Term Goals (ESEA section 1111(c)(4)(A)):

+- a.
 Academic Achievement.
 (ESEA section 1111(c)(4)(A)(i)(I)(aa)) - 1.
 Describe the long-term goals for improved academic achievement, as measured by proficiency on the annual statewide reading/language arts and mathematics assessments, for all students and for each subgroup of students, including: (i) baseline data; (ii) the timeline for meeting the long-term goals, for which the term must be the same multi-year length of time for all students and for each subgroup of students in the State; and (iii) how the long-term goals are ambitious.

 North Carolina set 10-year goals for improved academic achievement based on the annual assessments of reading/language arts and mathematics for all students and each subgroup of students as noted in section A.4.i.(a) and A.4.i.(b).
+As specified in the 2022 addendum, the timeline for long-term goals and measurements of interim progress for reading/language arts and mathematics assessments has been revised.
+These revisions shift the timeline forward by two years with the long-term goal as 12 years, not 10 years.

 These goals reflect the percent of students achieving College and Career Readiness (Academic Achievement Levels 4 and 5) on the annual end-of-grade and end-of-course assessments which are based on North Carolina's rigorous academic achievement standards.
-Attainable yet ambitious goals were set which require all students and each subgroup of students to meet interim measures of progress that, if achieved, would subsequently result in the state meeting its 10-year goals and a reduction of the achievement gap between performing and low performing subgroups.
+Attainable yet ambitious goals were set which require all students and each subgroup of students to meet interim measures of progress that, if achieved, would subsequently result in the state meeting its 12-year goals and a reduction of the achievement gap between performing and low performing subgroups.

 To set these goals and the interim progress targets, North Carolina increased the average current yearly rate of improvement for the All Students group depending on the assessment and an analysis of prior student performance.
-The results yielded at least a 20-percentage point improvement goal for the All Students group in ten (10) years, increasing the percent of all students in the state demonstrating proficiency to the following levels:
+The results yielded at least a 20-percentage point improvement goal for the All Students group in twelve (12) years, increasing the percent of all students in the state demonstrating proficiency to the following levels:

-Grade Span/Assessment Baseline Performance (2016) (All Students) 10-Year Goal (2027) (All Students) 10-Year Improvement
+Grade Span/Assessment Baseline Performance (2016) (All Students) 12-Year Goal (2027) (All Students) 12-Year Improvement

 Grades 3-8 Reading 45.8 65.8 20.0

 Grades 3-8 Math 47.0 74.1 27.1

 High School Reading 51.0 71.3 20.3

 High School Math 43.5 73.3 29.8

 To attain the improvement for all students, the long-term goals require each subgroup to increase performance with higher expectations of improvement for lower performing subgroups.
 The NCDPI used the Student Growth Simulator developed by Chiefs for Change, Johns Hopkins School of Education, and Tembo to calculate the long-term goals and yearly measures of interim progress.
-After using this tool, any subgroup goal that yielded a negative yearly progress target compared to the three-year average increase (2013-14 to 2015-16) was changed to reflect the three-year average with a 0.1 percent multiplier.
+After using this tool, any subgroup goal that yielded a negative yearly progress target compared to the three- year average increase (2013-14 to 2015-16) was changed to reflect the three-year average with a 0.1 percent multiplier.
 For example, the Asian subgroup's prior performance exceeded the proposed goals for two of the four long-term goals, thus the Asian subgroup was amended to require improvement.
 Results of the prior year analyses are noted in the tables found in Supplemental Attachment 7.